MovalAgroingenieria/general_clean/partner_address_street_number/README.rst

 Description
 ===========

 This module add street number field to the partner address fields.
-By default the number is shown after street field in views and printable documents.
-For printable documents, the number position can be changed for each country in "Sales/Configuration/Contacts/Localization/Countries".
+By default the number is shown after street field in views.
+For printable documents, only the company country address format is altered.
+The number position can be changed for each country in "Sales/Configuration/Contacts/Localization/Countries".

 Credits